Redshift space three-point correlation function of IGM at $z<0.48$: Simulations

 In this section, we study the clustering of \lya\ absorbers using four hydrodynamical simulations for $z=0.1$.
-Main motivations for this exercise are: (i) to quantify the effect of redshift space distortions in the measurement of line of sight correlation functions, (ii) to see whether the observed dependence of $\zeta$, $\xi$ and Q on \NHI, $b$ and metallicity are naturally realised in the simulations as well, and (iii) to see the effect of feedback (Wind and AGN) on the observed correlation functions.
-However, we do not make any attempt to fine tune the simulation parameters to reproduce the observations.
+Main motivations for this exercise are: {(i) to measure the two- and three-point correlation functions for different scales; (ii) to quantify the effect of redshift space distortions in the measurement of line of sight correlation functions, (iii) to see whether the observed dependence of $\zeta$, $\xi$ and Q on \NHI\ and $b$ are naturally realised in the simulations as well, and (iv) to see the effect of feedback (Wind and AGN) on the correlation functions.
+However, we do not make any attempt to fine tune the simulation parameters and/or various sub-grid physics used to reproduce the observations.}

-The MassiveBlack-II (MBII) hydrodynamic simulation \citep{khandai2015} was run in a 100$h^{-1}$cMpc cubic periodic box with $2\times 1792^3$ particles using {\sc p-gadget} which is a hybrid version of {\sc gadget-3} upgraded to run on Petaflop-scale supercomputers.
-This simulation used the UV background model of \citet{haardt1996} and incorporates feedback associated with star formation and black hole accretion.
-The cosmological parameters used are $(\Omega_m=0.275,\Omega_{\Lambda}=0.725, \Omega_b=0.046,h=0.702,\sigma_8=0.816,n_S=0.96)$ according to WMAP7 \citep{komatsu2011}.
+The MassiveBlack-II (MBII) hydrodynamic simulation \citep{khandai2015} was run in a 100$h^{-1}$ cMpc ({ Mpc in comoving units}) cubic periodic box with $2\times 1792^3$ particles using {\sc p-gadget} which is a hybrid version of {\sc gadget-3} upgraded to run on Petaflop-scale supercomputers.
+This simulation used the UV background model of \citet{haardt1996} and incorporates feedback associated with star formation and black hole accretion and cosmological parameters from $(\Omega_m=0.275,\Omega_{\Lambda}=0.725, \Omega_b=0.046,h=0.702,\sigma_8=0.816,n_S=0.96)$ from WMAP7 \citep{komatsu2011}.